NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/final.md

 ---
 layout: default
-title: "Intermediate Data Programming"
+parent: IDP
-subtitle: "Final Project Deliverables - Final Code and Report"
+title: Final Code and Report
+nav_order: 30
 ---

 Your Final Report should be _about_ 10 pages long.
 You are allowed to have a longer report if there are many plots to show.
 However, the sum total amount of text found in the report should be limited to no more than 3 pages.
 In other words, if all the plots were removed, the report would be at most 3 pages long.